After 11 years in jail for murder, Kennedy cousin freed on bail

 Skakel, the nephew of Ethel Kennedy and slain U.S. senator Robert Kennedy, was granted a new trial by Superior Court Judge Thomas Bishop in Rockville, Connecticut.

-"It's kind of overwhelming and disappointing, but we will take it as it comes," said Dorothy Moxley, adding that she was not afraid of Skakel.
-"He was just a kid who had problems, but he was still a convicted murderer."

-Skakel's family issued a written statement praising the ruling: "This is the first step in correcting a terrible wrong," the statement said.
-"We look forward to Michael being vindicated and justice finally being served.
-We are thankful to God that after 11-1/2 years he will be reunited with his son.
-We are grateful for the love and prayers of Michael's many supporters who have sustained him through this ordeal."

-Bishop overturned Skakel's murder conviction for bludgeoning Moxley to death with a golf club, and decided three weeks ago to allow him to seek bail.
+Bishop overturned Skakel's murder conviction for bludgeoning Moxley to death with a golf club, and decided three weeks ago to allow the 53-year-old to seek bail.
 There were other suspects in the case, in which Moxley's body was dumped on her parents' lawn.

 Bishop ruled Skakel had an inadequate defence at his first trial and criticized his former lawyer, Michael Sherman, for his "glaring ineffectiveness."